Fourth Circuit Affirms Summary Judgment for Defendants in Product Defect Case on Failure to Show Defect or Causation

-The Fourth Circuit affirmed the exclusion of the plaintiffs’ experts’ opinions and the grant of summary judgment for the manufacturer.
-Applying Rule 702 of the Federal Rules of Evidence and the Daubertstandard, the Fourth Circuit concluded plaintiffs’ experts’ opinions were not sufficiently reliable and did not meet the standard for a host of reasons, including:
+In Belville v.
+Ford Motor Co., No. 18-1470 (4th Cir., March 25, 2019), the Fourth Circuit affirmed the exclusion of the plaintiffs’ experts’ opinions and the grant of summary judgment for the manufacturer.
+Applying Rule 702 of the Federal Rules of Evidence and the Daubert standard, the Fourth Circuit concluded plaintiffs’ experts’ opinions were not sufficiently reliable and did not meet the standard for a host of reasons, including:

 - The experts did not test any vehicle in “actual conditions” so all of the opinions were “purely theoretical”;